momope311/agenda19/README.md

-# Web Development
+# Agenda19 Web Development

 **In the root folder, there should be a 'config.php' file, but since it contains sensitive data, it has not been uploaded to GitHub.**

-Welcome to the **Web Development** project!
+Welcome to the **Agenda19 Web Development** project!
 This is a brief overview of the key areas of focus in this project.

 Task: Development of a website in the form of a blog/magazine or the creation of a complete CMS project.
 It depends on time, resources...